 Grandmothers Velvet Robe

-But there was one source of warmth that she had that I loved dearly.
+There was one source of warmth she had that I loved dearly.
 It was her navy blue, velvet bathrobe.
-I was pretty tall for my age and she was only a little taller than I was after working with her shoulders stooped over in the textile mills.
-One afternoon I was cold and wanted to curl up under that robe to get warm.
-She lovingly enveloped me in that soft, warm robe of hers.
+I was pretty tall for my age and although she was taller than I was her bathrobe covered me perfectly from head to toe.

 That robe lasted a long time but I grew up and found other warm things to wear.
-But sixty plus years later I can remember that robe.
+But sixty plus years later I still remember that robe.

-Now when I watch TV, I usually have one cat in my lap to stroke as I revel at her softness.
-I can see the softness of the other cat from the light on her soft black fur.
-They both seek my touch at different times and make me feel relaxed and soothed as I return the favor with my hands caressing the softness of their fur.
+Now when I watch TV, I usually have one cat, Sister, in my lap to stroke as I enjoy her hair’s softness.
+I can almost feel the softness of the other cat, Norie, from the light on her luminous black coat.
+They both seek my touch at different times and make me feel relaxed and soothed as I return the favor with my hands caressing their soft coats.

 The Most Precious Memory